-Editor’s Note: This post was updated 1 November 2021 to reflect relevant information and updated code blocks.
+Editor’s Note: This post was updated by Will Soares on 18 April 2023 to reflect relevant information and updated code blocks.

 Material Design is a design language that was first introduced by Google in 2014.
 It’s a visual language that makes use of grid-based layouts, responsive animations and transitions, padding, and depth effects such as lighting and shadows.

-MUI (previously called Material UI) is a set of React components that implements Google’s Material Design.
+MUI is a collection of React components built to enhance and offer improvements upon Google’s Material Design.
 These components work in isolation, which means they are self-supporting and will inject only the styles they need to display.

-To get started with MUI, all you need to do is run these terminal commands:
+To get started with MUI, all you need to do is run either of these commands in your terminal:

-Next, let’s look at some of the fundamentals of MUI as it relates to Material Design and see how it sets up for the rest of the post.
+Next, let’s look at some of the fundamentals of MUI, how it relates to Material Design guidelines, and some of their most commonly used components.

 When it comes to Material Design, the font choice defaults to Roboto.
-However, MUI doesn’t ship with the Roboto fault.
-The font can be imported into a React project using any of the two methods below.
+However, MUI doesn’t ship with the Roboto font as default.
+The font can be imported into a React project using one of the two methods below.

 <link rel="stylesheet" href="https://fonts.googleapis.com/css?family=Roboto:300,400,500,700&display=swap" />

-You can install it as an npm package by typing the below command in your terminal:
+You can also install it as an npm package by typing either of the following commands in your terminal:

 npm install @fontsource/roboto